 Other considerations, such as shadow flicker

 Shadow flicker is an effect that can occur when the shadow of a blade passes over a small opening (such as a window), briefly reducing the intensity of light within the room, and causing a flickering to be perceived.
 This is dependent on the position of the sun in relation to the wind turbines, and changes based on the time of day.
-An assessment will be undertaken to determine whether or not there will be any shadow flicker impacts on surrounding properties and the results of the assessment will be included in the EIAR.
+An assessment has been undertaken to determine whether or not there will be any shadow flicker impacts on surrounding properties and the results of the assessment are presented in the EIA Report.